What We Do and Why

 In 2018, it is now entirely possible to build a high performance, diversified global stock and bond portfolio, using low-carbon and fossil fuel-free Exchange Traded Funds (ETFs) and Mutual Funds.

-Visit FossilFreeFunds to see how much fossil fuel exposure a mutual fund has.
+Visit FossilFreeFunds to see how much fossil fuel exposure a mutual fund has, and also to compare a fund’s carbon footprint to industry averages.

 GENDER EQUITY IN THE CORPORATE BOARD ROOM LEADS TO BETTER PERFORMANCE